feldeh/image-detection-api/README.md

 - Docker

-### Installing
+### Installation

-Clone the repository to your local machine.
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/feldeh/image-detection-api
 ```

-Navigate to the project's root directory.
+Navigate to the project's root directory:

 ```bash
 cd image-detection-api
 ```

-Build and start the docker container.
+### Running the Application

+To run the application, you need to spin up the Docker containers for both the server and the app:

 ```bash
 docker-compose up
 ```

+### App Usage

+1. Open your browser and navigate to `localhost:3000`.
+2. Upload an image.
+3. Wait a few seconds until the processed image appears on the screen with the detected objects annotated.

 ## API Reference